|

 needs, thinks, says, and does at that point in the cycle.
 Also

-guess-timate who was leading his or her
+guesstimate who was leading his or her

 parts at that time:

-(capital "S") or
+(capital "S") or other subselves.

-Non-verbal behavior counts as much as words.
+verbal (words and sounds).
 With actions, be as specific and factual as

 you can, and avoid judgments ("Gets unreasonable.")